Tips for relocating to Denmark

 Denmark is one of the best countries in the world to live and work in.
 When you have decided to move to this beautiful country, you definitely made the right choice.
 Denmark is a beautiful country with a rich cultural and a huge expat community.
 It does not matter if you are moving from the UK, the US or from Germany, you will feel right at home in Denmark.
 Moving to Denmark is a thrilling new step, but there are a lot of important decisions you will have to make before settling in this country.
-To make life a bit easier we have created an expat guide for everyone who wants to move to Denmark.
+To make life a bit easier, we have created a step-by-step expat guide for everyone who wants to move to Denmark.
 Everything you will need to know you will find it here!

 Denmark is a bureaucratic country and there are a lot of rules and regulations that you need to keep in mind when moving here.
 Luckily, there are only a few compulsory registrations you must obtain once you live in Denmark.
 If you are a Nordic citizen or from another country in the EU you are entitled to live and work in Denmark.
 You should register officially which can be done at the ICS office in Copenhagen.
 As a citizen from a country outside of the EU you need to have a residence and work permit before entering Denmark.
 Furthermore, you will need to register at your local municipality in Denmark.
 This is one of the first steps in the Danish bureaucracy machine.
 You will get all the information you need.
 Moreover, you will need to be properly insured.
 You can easily take out a car insurance, health insurance or a travel insurance online.